DukeAtreides/seekonkucc_CommunionClass/Ordinary_Time/Feeding5000_SMA_Committee.md

 - **TODOs / follow-up:**
 - **Assessment / Closing:** Quick circle-share: one way you can help someone this week.
 - **Home connection / Family activity:** Encourage families to donate a nonperishable food item or discuss sharing at home.

+Closing Prayer
+Dear God,
+As we leave our gathering space today,
+Please Bless all of us this week and keep us safe.
+Amen

+--